 More recently, a Japan Coast Guard cutter sank a Taiwanese fishing vessel in a collision near the disputed Senkaku/Diaoyutai Islands in the East China Sea, prompting a relatively serious diplomatic incident.
 These most powerful coast guards are spawning imitators.
 India, for example, announced a bold new purchase of long-range patrol aircraft for its coast guard in the fall of 2008.
 South Korea's improving coast guard, meanwhile, has invited foreign reporters to a tour in the vicinity of islands that are administered by South Korea but claimed by Japan, accompanying the visit with belligerent rhetoric.

 China Maritime Studies Institute, U.S Naval War College

 Newport, Rhode Island

 Goldstein, Lyle J., "Five Dragons Stirring Up the Sea: Challenge and Opportunity in China’s Improving Maritime Enforcement Capabilities" (2010).
-CMSI Red Books.
-5.
+CMSI Red Books, Study No. 5.